 The biggest challenge for Vo was searching for and training yoga teachers.
 Omflow is an online platform and she wanted to ensure the teachers were still able to enforce mindfulness through a screen.
 "Just because it's online and virtual, it doesn't mean that has to replace human connection.
 It could enhance it," Vo says.

 The number of Omflow users ebbs and flows.
 Vo says the site has had more than 4,000 signups since its May 2019 launch and currently has more than 400 unique users.
-Omflow offers both single yoga practices and bundle subscriptions: $14 will get you one yoga practice, while $56 will get you five.
+Omflow offers both single yoga practices and bundle subscriptions: For $14 you get one yoga practice, while $56 will get you five.
 Unlimited class access is $159 per month.

 Vo initially wanted to make Omflow as big as possible, similar to other at-home wellness systems.
 But she didn't want to impose a cost barrier on her users.